CodesOfRishi/navita/README.md

 </div>

+- Frecency rankings are updated asynchronously at runtime.
 - For Navita to follow physical directory structures, use the `-P` option along with the other options.
 This will resolve symbolic links and navigate you to the actual physical location on disk.
 To make Navita *always* resolve symbolic links, check the [`NAVITA_FOLLOW_ACTUAL_PATH`](#environment-variables) environment variable.

 > [!NOTE]